Jackson accounts for 5 TDs, Ravens hold off Patriots 37-26

 FOXBOROUGH, Mass.
-(WPRI) — Lamar Jackson threw four touchdown passes and ran for another score to help the Baltimore Ravens hold off the New England Patriots 37-26 on Sunday.
+(AP) — Lamar Jackson threw four touchdown passes and ran for another score to help the Baltimore Ravens hold off the New England Patriots 37-26 on Sunday.

 New England’s Mac Jones suffered a leg injury with less than two minutes to play, hopping off the field and heading straight to the locker room.
 He completed 22 of 32 passes for 321 yards but threw three interceptions.